Auto D1 Endpoints

 const openapi = fromHono(app);

-When a GET request is made to /users/:userId, D1ReadEndpoint will:
+When a GET request is made to /users/:id, D1ReadEndpoint will:

 D1UpdateEndpoint: Updating Resources in D1